paulyuk/FunctionsMcpTool/typescript/README.md

-# MCP Tool with Azure Functions
+# Azure Functions Node.js/TypeScript MCP Trigger using Azure Developer CLI

 This README provides instructions on how to leverage the experimental feature for the MCP Tool with Azure Functions.